dericko/dericko.github.io/_posts/2015-03-16-a-question-of-scruples.md

 title: "A Question of Scruples"
 categories: writing fiction
 description: "An incomplete short story about health and wellness"
-tags: featured
+tags:
 ---

 Alex stood at the library kiosk and checked the inbox of his FindMeAWinner™ account.
 Three new matches.
 He opened each and scribbled the About Me descriptions into his notebook.

 So you’re strapped to a giant parachute sitting in the back of a speedboat, waiting for the wind to carry you up into the sky or crashing down into the waves, but that doesn’t really happen does it?
 Well, I’d already convinced my buddies to come out on this trip and I wasn’t about to back out of it.
 Hey there, I’m Rob.
 City dweller and weekend explorer.
 Send me a message, let’s get to know each other.